OpenSaMD/OpenSaMD/docs/released/sop-document-record-control.md

 The document drafting, review, approval and release are managed with the `git` version control system and the online `GitHub` interface.
-This is in-line with the same process undergone to review the companies regulated software.
+This is in-line with the same process undergone to review the company's regulated software.

 A draft document exists within a separate `git` branch.
 Once it undergoes review and approval it is able to be merged into the `main` branch which is